In a rush? We found that Coleman Carlsbad Tent is the best tent with screen room on the market today.

 As a reminder, we recommend you size up one or two people.
 If you want to go camping with 4 people, you should get a 6 person tent.

-Thatโs because tent manufacturers list their sizing as if the people were jam-packed against each other, lying elbow to elbow.
-No one wants that.
 Everybody wants room to breathe, some space for their gear, or at least a gap between people in case your friend starts kicking in the middle of the night.

 Floor or Floorless Screen Room

-The next thing youโll want to consider is if youโll want your screen room to have a floor or not.
+The next thing you’ll want to consider is if you’ll want your screen room to have a floor or not.

-This way, any water that makes itโs way through your screened porch, can drain back into the ground.
+This way, any water that makes its way through your screened porch, can drain back into the ground.

 Weather Protection